D.K. Metcalf Player Prop Bets for NFL Week 7 | Seattle vs. New Orleans 10/25/2021

 Season Stats

-- Metcalf (five red zone targets) has been the recipient of 33.3% of his team's 15 red zone pass attempts.
+- Metcalf has seen the ball thrown his way five times in the red zone this season, 33.3% of his team's 15 red zone pass attempts.

-- The Seahawks have run 54.9% passing plays and 45.1% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Seahawks have called a pass in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
+This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Metcalf's matchup with the Saints.